 Are you an ACLS Veteran?
 If so, this course might be for you.

 The ACLS EP Course is for seasoned healthcare providers who are proficient in performing BLS and ACLS skills, reading and interpreting ECGs, and understanding ACLS pharmacology and who regularly lead or participate in emergency assessment and treatment of prearrest, arrest or postarrest patients.
 This audience includes physicians, paramedics and emergency department or critical care nurses.
-An ACLS-EP course completion card superseeds the basic ACLS Provider card and will fufil TJUH renewal requirements.
+An ACLS-EP course completion card supersedes the basic ACLS Provider card and will fulfill TJUH renewal requirements.